mgaurav/mgaurav.github.io/_posts/2018-01-29-notes-from-nato-software-engineering.markdown

 ---

 I recently read transcript of a seminal NATO conference held in 1968 with the title "Software Engineering" ([pdf](http://homepages.cs.ncl.ac.uk/brian.randell/NATO/nato1968.PDF)).
-I am astonishingly surprised to see that the issues being discussed in a conference half a century ago are still prevalent.
+I am surprised to see that the issues being discussed in a conference half a century ago are still prevalent.
 Below are some excerpts from the report (*emphasis is mine*).